Tarrant County, Texas: County services

 The JPS Health Network (Tarrant County Hospital District) operates the John Peter Smith Hospital and health centers.

 Countywide law enforcement is provided by the Tarrant County Sheriff's Office and Tarrant County Constable's Office.
 All cities in the county provide their own police services, with three exceptions: Westlake contracts service from the Keller Police Department, and Haslet and Edgecliff Village contract service from the Sheriff's Office.
 DFW Airport, the Tarrant County Hospital District, and the Tarrant Regional Water District also provide their own police forces.

 Since the disbandment of the North Tarrant County Fire Department, no countywide firefighting services exist.
 All municipalities provide their own fire departments.
 Most cities also operate their own ambulances, with two notable exceptions: Fort Worth and 14 other Tarrant County cities are served by the Metropolitan Area EMS Authority (MAEMSA), a governmental administrative agency established under an interlocal operating agreement and operating as MedStar Mobile Health, while the city of Arlington contracts paramedic apparatus from private entity American Medical Response.

 Fire and EMS protection in unincorporated portions of Tarrant County is governed by the Tarrant County Emergency Services District #1, which administers contracts with 17 fire departments (including 10 with EMS response) and has mutual aid agreements with eight additional fire departments.

 CareFlite air ambulance services operate from Harris Methodist Hospital in Fort Worth.

+As of 2021, Tarrant County was the largest county by population in the United States with no public defender.